jrsinclair/mazes-presentation/presentation.md

 }
 ```

 Note: For our purposes though, we' mostly want a random number in a range between 0 and some number.
 So we'll use another helper.
 All it does is a little bit of math to make the random number fit the range we want.
-But, it also returns another number we can use as a seed for future generation.
+But, it also returns the raw integer, so we can use it as a seed for future generation.

 ---